SANDEEP4396/A-Secure-Anti-Collusion-Data-Sharing-scheme-in-Cloud/README.md

   * In this paper, we propose a secure data sharing scheme for dynamic members.
 First, we propose a secure way for key distribution without any secure communication channels, and the users can securely obtain their private keys from group manager.
   * This scheme can achieve fine-grained access control, any user in the group can use the source in the cloud and revoked users cannot access the cloud again after they are revoked.
   * We can protect the scheme from collusion attack, which means that revoked users cannot get the original data file even if they conspire with the untrusted cloud.
 In our approach, by leveraging polynomial function, we can achieve a secure user revocation scheme.
-  * Finally, our scheme can achieve fine efficiency, which means previous users need not to update their private keys for the situation either a new user joins in the group or a user is revoked from the group.
+  * Finally, this scheme can achieve fine efficiency, which means previous users need not to update their private keys for the situation either a new user joins in the group or a user is revoked from the group.

 ---